lau/calendar/README.md

 ## Trouble shooting

-Problem: an error like this occours:
+Problem: an error like this occurs:

 ```
 ** (exit) an exception was raised: